The change we need

 Scotland's prostitution laws are outdated and unjust.

-Online pimping is legal, men who exploit women by paying for sex enjoy impunity, while women abused through prostitution can face criminal sanctions for soliciting.
+Pimping websites operate free from criminal sanctions, men who exploit women by paying for sex enjoy impunity, while women abused through prostitution face penalties for soliciting.

 It's time to right these legal wrongs.

 We need a progressive legal model in Scotland that shifts the burden of criminality off victims of sexual exploitation and on to those who perpetrate and profit from this abuse.

 Deters demand from men who pay for sex

 Supports, rather than sanctions, victims of sexual exploitation

 The Scottish Government recognises prostitution as a form of violence against women in its national strategy to prevent violence against women - Equally Safe.